trisdoan/UserBehavior_project/README.md

 Here you want to write a short overview of the goals of your project and how it works at a high level.
 If possible, include one or two images of the end product and architecture diagram (see examples below). diagrams.net is a great tool for creating architecture diagrams.

+It is a Batch project which I learned from this blog: https://www.startdataengineering.com/

+The goal of the project is to learn how to run a proper batch data pipeline.

+Basically, how it works at a high level

 ### Data Visualization

 ![Example dashboard image](example-dashboard.png)